zhankenson/php_hana_linux_driver/README.md

 * in {location}/php/Zend/zend_API.h, add_assoc_* is return void
 * TSRMLS_CC macro was defined empty in PHP 7.x, and removed in PHP 8.x.
 * The ZVAL_NEW_ARR() macro has been removed in PHP8.1.
 Use array_init() or ZVAL_ARR with zend_new_array() instead

+## License
+The Drivers for SAP HANA are licensed under the MIT license.
+See the LICENSE file for more details.